Analysis | The Republican establishment’s rationalization of Trump’s fraud claims is also wrong

 If you have been paying only casual attention to Trump’s extended efforts to undermine the results of the 2020 election — an election resolved 53 weeks ago, in case you’re counting — this assertion about state legislatures might be an unfamiliar new one.
 Most Americans are probably used to his arguments about rampant fraud (which didn’t occur) and wide-scale illegal voting (for which he’s never offered credible evidence), but that’s not what this is.
-(Trump has been talking about this long enough that he doesn’t go into details, which is what happens when he talks about things for an extended period of time.
-He will just sort of references things he has said before and assume you know what he’s talking about.)
+(Trump has been talking about this long enough that he doesn’t go into details, which is what happens when he talks about things for an extended period.
+He will just sort of refer to things he has said before and assume you know what he’s talking about.)

 What Trump is saying here is that changes to voting rules before the 2020 election in several states were not made by state legislatures and therefore were invalid.
 By extension, the votes cast under those rules — mostly mail-in votes that favored Joe Biden — were invalid.
 By extension, the election was stolen.

 This argument emerged at the end of last year when Republican officials were trying to square a rapidly rolling circle.
-Trump kept claiming that the election was stolen, which it wasn’t, and Trump’s raucous base demanded that Republicans agree.
-So some clever Republicans, including Sens.
-Ted Cruz (R-Tex.) and Josh Hawley (R-Mo.) landed on this “the rules were changed illegally” bit.
+Trump kept claiming that the election was stolen, which it wasn’t, and his raucous base demanded that Republicans agree.
+So, some clever Republicans, including Sens.
+Ted Cruz (Tex.) and Josh Hawley (Mo.) landed on “the rules were changed illegally.”
 This was parallel to the centerpiece of Hawley’s plan to object to the electoral votes submitted by Pennsylvania on Jan.
 6, the idea that the rules had been changed inappropriately.

 John Eastman, the attorney at the center of Trump’s belief that Pence could simply reject the submitted electoral votes, leveraged similar claims.
-A first draft of the memo in which he claimed that power for Pence didn’t attempt to justify the maneuver.
-But, after a negative response, he wrote a longer one that included a delineation of what he described as “illegal conduct by election officials.”
-It articulated what he claimed were illegal changes made in six states, and, presumably, it overlaps with what Trump was referencing to Karl.
+A first draft of the memo in which he asserted that Pence had such power did not attempt to justify the maneuver.
+But, after a negative response, he wrote a longer memo that included a delineation of what he described as “illegal conduct by election officials.”
+It articulated what he claimed were illegal changes made in six states, and, presumably, it overlaps with what Trump was referring to in his interview with Karl.

 But these are not valid claims, for two reasons.
-The first is that almost all have already been adjudicated by courts and had been when Eastman wrote, blunting the idea that the changes were unacceptable violations of the law.
-Instead, the argument is akin to the one Eastman makes about Pence’s power: Operate from a position that it’s unconstitutional and let the Supreme Court decide.
-The second reason the claims are invalid, of course, is that they depend not on the idea that illegal votes were cast but that votes were cast illegally.
+The first is that almost all have already been adjudicated by courts when Eastman wrote, blunting the idea that the changes were unacceptable violations of the law.
+Instead, the argument is akin to the one Eastman makes about Pence’s power: Operate from a position that it’s unconstitutional, and let the Supreme Court decide.
+The second reason that the claims are invalid, of course, is that they depend not on the idea that illegal votes were cast but that votes were cast illegally.
 My mother lives in Pennsylvania, for example, and cast a mail-in ballot in that state.
 Trump, Eastman and Hawley are arguing that her vote shouldn’t count simply because they think the law allowing her to vote by mail was unauthorized.

 This is not voter fraud.